WBX: Racing Sponsorship

 Prior to the launch of WBX.com, the company was already the fourth largest sponsor of horse races in Britain, having spent more than £250,000 on over 200 race sponsorships.
 Coinciding with the November 2006 launch, WBX founded the Triple Crown of Hurdling to complement their sponsorship of the Newcastle Fighting Fifth Hurdle at Kempton Park Racecourse.
-When asked about the Triple Crown, Malcolm Gray was quoted as saying: "The WBX Hurdling Triple Crown will bind together ... three races (Fighting Fifth Hurdle, Christmas Hurdle and Champion Hurdle) to form a championship series which will finally offer horse racing fans a true measure of the greatest hurdlers in National Hunt racing."
-If any horse wins all three legs in a given season, a £1 million bonus will be awarded and divided amongst connections of the horse, making the Triple Crown the richest ever prize over small obstacles.
+The series linked three races, the Fighting Fifth Hurdle, the Christmas Hurdle and the Champion Hurdle, into a single championship for National Hunt hurdlers.
+If a horse won all three races in a single season, a £1 million bonus would be awarded and divided amongst the horse's connections.

 Industry Status

 Like other rivals to Betfair, WBX attempted to secure new customers by charging less commission on winning bets.
 According to the findings of their own unpublished study, the company claimed that its members would have paid 35% more commission had they done their betting at Betfair.
 WBX also moved to capitalise on Betfair's September 2008 decision to impose a Premium Charge on winning bettors.
 WBX claimed that its members wagered over £500 million against one another in 2008, and in excess of £1 billion since its inception in 2006.